 Alternative 1 (No Action) would make no changes to specify separate stocks of hogfish within the snapper grouper FMU and would, therefore, fail to recognize the latest scientific information on those stocks.
 Preferred Alternative 2 would specify the boundaries for the Georgia through North Carolina (GA-NC) stock of hogfish and the sub-alternatives would define the boundary between the Florida Keys/East Florida (FLK/EFL) stock of hogfish managed by the South Atlantic Fishery Management Council (South Atlantic Council), and the Gulf of Mexico stock managed by the Gulf of Mexico Fishery Management Council (Gulf Council).
 Sub-alternative 2a would use the jurisdictional boundary between the South Atlantic and Gulf Councils but would not fit the biological demarcation of the two stocks so that a portion of the FLK/EFL stock would remain within the Gulf Council's jurisdiction.
 Sub-alternative 2b uses the Monroe/Collier County line to differentiate the two stocks.
 This boundary would result in a better fit to the areas in which the two stocks are contained, but there could be negative law enforcement issues associated with different regulations for hogfish in the two areas nearest to that boundary.
 The Monroe/Collier County line was used in the SEDAR 37 (2014) assessment to differentiate between the FLK/EFL stock of hogfish and that in the West Florida shelf.
 Preferred Sub-alternative 2c considers a point just south of Cape Sable as a starting point for the boundary line to differentiate the two stocks.
 According to local law enforcement officials, this would be a good demarcation point because it coincides with an existing boundary for Florida's Pompano Endorsement Zone and would, therefore, aid in simplifying regulations.
 Under Preferred Sub-alternative 2c, the Florida Keys would be managed exclusively by the South Atlantic Council.
-In addition, it is far enough north of the Florida Keys and far enough south of Naples and Marco Island, which would likely result in less fishing effort across this boundary, and in turn help reduce bycatch.
+The proposed boundary line would be far enough north of the Florida Keys and far enough south of Naples and Marco Island, and, therefore, in an area where fishing for hogfish is not a popular activity.
+In addition, it would be unlikely for fishermen to harvest hogfish belonging to the West Florida stock (managed by the Gulf Council) and travel south for a long distance to land them in the South Atlantic Council's jurisdiction.
 In terms of biological effects, Preferred Alternative 2 would be beneficial over Alternative 1 (No Action) since management would be aligned with the most recent scientific information on the hogfish resource.
 Seyoum et al. (2015) state that the two stocks split from each other along the "coastal area west of the Florida Everglades".
-Thus, from a biological standpoint, Sub-alternatives 2a-2c (Preferred) would result in similar biological effects..
+Thus, from a biological standpoint, Sub-alternatives 2a-2c (Preferred) would result in similar biological effects.

-In Amendment 43 to the Fishery Management Plan for the Reef Fish Resources of the Gulf of Mexico (Amendment 43), the Gulf Council has selected the same preferred alternative to separate the FLK/EFL stock of hogfish from the Gulf of Mexico stock using a point just south of Cape Sable as the boundary to differentiate the two stocks.
+In Amendment 43 to the Fishery Management Plan for the Reef Fish Resources of the Gulf of Mexico (Amendment 43), the Gulf Council has selected the same preferred alternative to separate the FLK/EFL stock of hogfish from the Gulf of Mexico stock using the same point just south of Cape Sable as the boundary to differentiate the two stocks.
 Both Councils will coordinate the development and submission of the two amendments to ensure that regulations are implemented efficiently and in a timely manner.